apache/spark/docs/sql-programming-guide.md

 working with timestamps in `pandas_udf`s to get the best performance, see [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html) for details.

+### Keyword Arguments and Related Structures

+Currently, for `pandas_udf` it is not possible to pass keyword arguments to a function.
+The wrapped function must also not be a `functools.partial` function object.
+Functions with a zero-length argument list are unsupported, but can be approximated via a single-argument udf which ignores the passed arg.

 # Migration Guide

 ## Upgrading From Spark SQL 2.3 to 2.4